Eveble/eveble/website/docs/api/globals.md

 ▸ **subscribe**(`target`: Record‹string, any›, `propertyName`: string, `index`: number): *void*

-Annotates method as a handler for type(`Event` or other)- type that is used as first method paramter(i.e. for example below `MyEvent`).
+Annotates method as a handler for type(`Event` or other)- type that is used as first method parameter(i.e. for example below `MyEvent`).

 **`remarks`**
 Since decorator is **executed before class instance is ever created**, we need to